EQWorks/common/communications.md

 ## Transparent by Default

 Don't be embarrassed about asking "silly" questions.
-Try to always write your messages in a publically accessible (or at a bare minimum, team accessible) channel.
+Try to always write your messages in a publically accessible (or at least a team accessible) channel.
 This way, the information is preserved and become searchable.
 Loosely, it becomes a part of the knowledge base, aside from more formal documentation.

 A few exceptions:

-- When you are communicating work-related credentials or secrets, use direct messages, or very well-controlled private channels.
+- When you communicate credentials or secrets, use direct messages, or very well-controlled private channels.
-- When you are talking about subjects that are irrelevant to work, use direct messages (but to be honest, wouldn't one of the social media/chat apps fit better?).
+- When you talk about subjects that are irrelevant to work, use direct messages (but to be honest, wouldn't one of the social media/chat apps fit better?).

 ## Budget Communication Time

-For asynchronous communications, try to allocate a relatively fixed schedule to initiate, check and respond to messages.
-To a certain extent, this means try to optimize for the whole block of contiguous time that suits better for our job, which has an innate quality of being a creative endeavor.
+For asynchronous communications, try to allocate yourself a relatively fixed schedule to initiate, check and respond to messages.
+To a certain extent, this means try to optimize for the whole block of contiguous time that suits better for your job (knowledge-based, creative endeavors).

 For synchronous communications:

 1. Aggressively timebox them.
 If a meeting was set to be an hour-long, ask if it can be shortened to 30 minutes; if it was set to be 30 minutes long, ask if it can be shortened to 15 minutes... better yet, see if you can do it without a meeting.
-2. Write down the agenda, and prepare every participant.
+2. Write down the agenda, and prepare every participant by sending the agenda out before the meeting.
-3. Instead of abstractly talk about a problem in a hollow boardroom, demonstrate the problem, perhaps on-site or screen-shared (which can be your local branch of a project that you're working on).
+3. Instead of abstractly talk about a problem in a hollow boardroom, demonstrate the problem, perhaps on-site or screen-shared.
 Do not stretch beyond the agreed timebox, make a decision and move on.
 4. Ensure there are clear and concise takeaways.
 Every meeting must have a clear outcome.
-5. One of the individuals attending should concisely summarize the meeting and key points of the meeting.
+5. One of the participants should concisely summarize the meeting and its key points.
 These notes should be posted on an appropriate channel for both participants and anyone else who might be interested in the contents but couldn't attend/join the meeting.
 6. Each meeting is the collective productivity value of all its participants.
 Consider each participant to be on average contributing $200/hr; it is always good to judge the need/value of each meeting against the economic value of the meeting (what other productive tasks could these participants be doing?).

 ## Minimize Processes and Tools